Writer Lara Piu

 And she should know.
 She’s come a long way baby – both inside and out – since her first job as a bank teller.

 “It was a different time and a different era.
 I began in a period of time when women began to come into their own,” she recalls.
-“As I look back, I continually raised my hand for more responsibilities, and one thing lead to another.”
+“As I look back, I continually raised my hand for more responsibilities, and one thing leads to another.”

 As she packs up BAM for the cross-country trip, she is simply continuing her search of self, and yet another adventure in her life story.
+It definitely influences those who want to answer the call of the open road.
+Packing up their belongings just like Deborah, checking out a fifth wheel RV for sale, getting in the driver’s seat, and just going wherever they feel like.

-“Each of us has two life stories: There is the one that we have lived up to this moment, and then there is the one that we have yet to live,” she writes on her blog, Risk Blossoming.
+“Each of us has two life stories: There is the one that we have lived up to this moment, and then there is the one that we have yet to live,” she writes on her blog, Risk Blossomng.
 “Now I am living the life I want to live.
 Without a doubt.”